Patient Abandonment in Occupational Therapy

 Patient Abandonment: failing to provide sufficient prior written notice of resignation of employment or termination of contract, or if self-employed, sufficient prior written notice to existing clients or any licensees under the individual’s supervision, resulting in the loss or delay of occupational therapy services.
 In this paragraph, “sufficient” means at least 14 days.

-Patient abandonment is when an OT or OTA suddenly stops providing services or supervision without giving enough time for the client’s care to be transferred smoothly, causing a lapse or delay in treatment.
+Patient abandonment is when an OT or OTA suddenly stops providing services or suddenly stops being available to provide services, including supervision, without giving enough time to ensure that services may be provided and/or care be transferred smoothly, causing a loss or delay in services.

 The key takeaway is that the Board sees abandonment as a choice you make.